 Get involved in your school by playing or watching sports games.
 Sports is an excellent way to socialize and make new friends, whether you’re playing or in the stands watching.
 Join a recreational team and play for fun in your down time.
 There’s usually something for everyone, even if playing sports is your worst nightmare.
 Worst case, you can make a few friends and watch sports on television right on campus.

 Everyone needs laughter in their life.
 Find a comedy show on campus or get together with friends and lookup theChive memes to find original content that’ll have you on the floor rolling around laughing.
 Laughing brings people together, and it feels good to have a smile on your face.
+This year, you should know Who is Hasbulla and what the meme about him is.
 Humor is especially important when you’re not feeling comfortable on campus and need a way to lighten the mood.

 There are clubs on campus that satisfy just about anyone’s interests.
 Grab some friends or head to a group that interests you and meet new people there.
 There’s something for everyone, and it’s a great way to get involved in your school; there’ll probably be opportunities for volunteering and giving back to the community.
 If you don’t like the first group you attend, then head to another.
 Keep moving around until you find a club that fits you.